drduh/YubiKey-Guide/README.md

 Remove and reconnect the storage device so the operating system reads the cleared partition table before the next command.

-Erase and create a new partition table:
+Create a new GPT partition table:

 ```bash
 sudo fdisk /dev/sdc <<EOF